A column with practical tips for practicing translators.

 Dear Fire Ant & Worker Bee,

-October 1999 issue of the Translation Journal to Heading for the Hills, whose work had been reviewed and improved on by an expert at the client end.
+I had to smile at your advice in the October 1999 issue of the Translation Journal to Heading for the Hills, whose work had been reviewed and improved on by an expert at the client end.
 Am I the only reader convinced that most client "adjustments" are anything but improvements?

 I translate corporate documents from Italian to English.
 While I welcome exchanges with real experts, I have recently seen one of my texts massacred by none other than the Managing Director's wife, a native Dutch speaker who studied Italian in college years ago and has literary pretensions.
 The job was a 16-page catalog for an exhibit featuring works from the corporate art collection.
 This woman fancies herself an artiste so helpfully "corrected" my painstakingly researched and crafted text.
 If only!